PROFILE

 Nepal

-refugees are residing in seven UNHCR camps in
+which 107,000 refugees reside in seven UNHCR

-Bhutanese citizens, while Bhutan alleges that
+Bhutanese citizenship, while Bhutan alleges that

-most are non-nationals or "voluntary emigrants,"
+they are non-nationals or "voluntary emigrants,"

 who forfeited their citizenship rights.
 In 2003,